zaidmohd/azure_arc/docs/overview/_index.md

 Ready to get going?!
 This website offers you detailed guides, automation, code samples, screenshots and everything you really need to get going with Azure Arc!

-Hope over to the [Jumpstart Scenarios](https://azurearcjumpstart.io/azure_arc_jumpstart/) section and enjoy the ride.
+Hop over to the [Jumpstart Scenarios](https://azurearcjumpstart.io/azure_arc_jumpstart/) section and enjoy the ride.

 > **Disclaimer: The intention for the Azure Arc Jumpstart project is to focus on the core Azure Arc capabilities, deployment scenarios, use-cases, and ease of use.
 It does not focus on Azure best-practices or the other tech and OSS projects being leveraged in the scenarios and code.**